victorsummer/vitoblog/server/public/blog/posts/Prefer std::make_shared and std::make_unique.md

 ```

 The construction order may be like this then.
-1. Function std::make_unique<A> is called, A is constructed and std::unique_ptr<A> is constructed
+1. Function std::make_unique<A> is called, A is constructed, a std::unique_ptr<A> typed temporary object is constructed
-2. Function std::make_unique<B> is called, and B is constructed, std::unique_ptr<B> is constructed
+2. Function std::make_unique<B> is called, B is constructed, a std::unique_ptr<B> typed temporary object is constructed

-If an exception happens when calling std::make_unique<B>, std::unique_ptr<A> as a temporary variable on stack will be cleaned up automatically, no leak at all.
+If an exception happens when calling std::make_unique<B>, std::unique_ptr<A> typed temporary object will be cleaned up automatically, no leak at all.

 Though we prefer std::make_unique and std::make_shared, there are exceptions.